pekashy/mat-mul/README.md

 3. In multiplication cycles widely used pointers instead of indices, which allowed the compiller to make additional optimisations

-`main2.cpp` - example of usage, `blockmatr.hpp` - multiplicator class.
+`main.cpp` - example of usage, `blockmatr.hpp` - multiplicator class.